moleculeclub/molclub/README.md

 # molclub
 General cheminformatics packages built on top of RDKit.

-time to bring in crest and measure boltzmann coverage
+Currently focused on integrating RDKit with xtb and orca.